Skip to content

 2. MMS support

 MMS support is necessary when you want to send photos, videos, PDFs, or other multimedia files via messaging.
 Sending a quirky GIF every once in a while makes your communications more engaging.
 MMS also lets you send longer text messages of up to 1,600 characters.
-When you send an SMS message that’s longer than 160 characters, it’ll split into multiple messages that may arrive out of order.
+When you text an SMS message that’s longer than 160 characters, it’ll split into multiple messages that may arrive out of order.

 3. Numbers vs. short codes

-Numbers are 10-digit long codes (10DLC) that we use for texting conversations, while short codes are five- or six-digit codes used for application-to-person (A2P) messaging by businesses.
 Using 10-digit numbers makes more sense for a company because recipients can reply to that same number.
-With some providers, your customers can even call the same number to reach your team.
+With some providers, your customers can even call the same number to reach your team and ask follow-up questions that are too complex to explain via text.

 4. Device compatibility